asuprem/EdnaML/roadmap.md

 - Deploy
-    - need a way to rerun existing saved model, by also saving the file model was generated from...
+    - need a way to rerun existing saved model, by also saving the file model was generated from...🟢
-    - for actual file, pretty easy
+    - for actual file, pretty easy🟢
     - but for colab, maybe we can have an edna API that takes in the file...?
 Yeah -- that's it...